cperacchio/flask-app-kubernetes/README.md

 - `GET '/contents'`: This requires a valid JWT, and returns the un-encrpyted contents of that token.

 The app relies on a secret set as the environment variable `JWT_SECRET` to produce a JWT.
 The built-in Flask server is adequate for local development, but not production, so you will be using the production-ready [Gunicorn](https://gunicorn.org/) server when deploying the app.

+## Skills covered
+This project involves:
+- Container creation using Docker
+- Container orchestration with Kubernetes and AWS' Elastic Kubernetes Service (EKS)
+- Continuous integration and delivery with AWS' CodeBuild and CodePipeline

 ## Initial setup
 1. Fork this project to your Github account.